 Stripe is one of the most disruptive companies of 2012.
 They turned this very painful task of collecting credit card payments into a matter of copy & paste.

-Using JotForm’s Stripe integration you can create one time payment forms, donation forms and even recurring billing forms.
+Using JotForm’s Stripe integration you can create one time Stripe payment forms, donation forms and even recurring billing forms.

 So, what does a form integrated with Stripe look like.
 Here are some example forms: